Heiner-Sch/JOSM-preset-trees-Europe/README.md

 Here you can see how to add presets from a file in JOSM: https://josm.openstreetmap.de/wiki/Help/Preferences/Map#TaggingPresets

 There is also a preset for Vespucci.
+But here are the tree rows not includet now.
 In the moment it's only in German.
 More information about Vespucci presets: https://vespucci.io/tutorials/presets/